exyi/CheckTestOutput/README.md

 }
 ```

-Or you can combine them into one anonymous JSON object (this is preferable when it's short - you don't end up with so many tiny files):
+Alternatively, combine them into one anonymous JSON object.
+It's generally preferable when the string are short - too many tiny files are annoying:

 ```csharp
 [Fact]